Welcome to International Port, one of 20 exciting themes featured in The Reading Journey App.

 Please note that our themed packs are a selection of books from the core Reading Journey packs.

-The Reading Journey app was launched in October 2019 and will be free to use until at least 2021.
+The Reading Journey app was launched in October 2019 and is free for UK schools.

 All schools signing up to The Reading Journey app will receive a monthly newsletter, dedicated to sharing new ideas for getting the most out of the app and supporting continued reading for pleasure.
 Of course, you can unsubscribe from this newsletter at any time.